 Given by the Department of Psychology to graduating seniors who, in the view of faculty, best exemplify commitment to academic excellence through creative and independent thinking; and who show leadership as evidenced by involvement in departmental, College, and community activities.
 The award is named in memory of Sally Glass Hargis, administrative assistant for the Psychology Department from 1980-2010, who nurtured and supported excellence in psychology students.

 Thomas R. Nicely Award for Outstanding Senior in Mathematics

 Named for Dr. Tom Nicely, professor emeritus of math, in honor of his many years of teaching and exceptional mathematical accomplishments, the award recognizes distinguished work in mathematics.

-Dr. Peggy S. Pittas Lynchburg College Symposium Readings Award
+Dr. Peggy S. Pittas University of Lynchburg Symposium Readings Award

 - Austin T. Monson, “Subversive Penelope”